FCA should focus on transparency in the fund industry - business group

 "We believe that the FCA should prioritise looking at the fund management industry.
 There are many reasons to be proud of the UK's fund management sector, but a centre piece of reform in fund management has to be greater transparency," Oliver Parry, the IoD's senior corporate governance adviser, said.

-"Greater clarity is required about their pay, fees, trading activity and perhaps most pertinent, their commitment to stewardship and their voting record."
+"Greater clarity is required about their pay, fees, tradition activating and perhaps most pertinent, their commitment to stewardship and their voting record."

 The FCA said on Thursday it also intends to open a competition probe into the asset management sector but at a future date.